-Michigan Tummy Tuck Specialists
+Tummy Tuck Michigan Specialists

 Request A Consultation

-After the excess skin is removed, the surgeon can then repair and tighten any damaged abdominal muscles below, creating a tighter and firmer midsection.
-The excess skin is then sutured together and a new opening for the belly button is created in order to establish a natural look and hide any scarring.
+The procedure begins with general and local anesthesia to sedate the patient and numb the abdomen.
+A small incision is then created just above the pubic bone.
+The skin is then pulled down and any excess is surgically removed.
+The surgeon then repairs damaged abdominal muscles, creating a firmer midsection.
+The excess skin is then sutured and a new opening for the belly button is created in order to hide scarring and any evidence of surgery.

 Frequently Asked Questions